stnolting/neorv32/README.md

     neorv32/sw/example/blink_led$ make clean_all compile

 Connect your FPGA board via UART to you computer and open the according port to interface with the NEORV32 bootloader.
-The bootloader uses the following default configuration:
+The bootloader uses the following default UART configuration:

 - 19200 Baud
 - 8 data bits